(last update 10/12/2012, added the Chavillou lamp in figure 16)

 Figure 17: Lace-maker’s Great Candlestick from Wright.
 2′ 2″ high without the candle.

 But generally, it can be very difficult to assign a particular lamp or candleholder to the lacemaking activity without a known provenance.
-I once saw a kerosene lamp in Zele, Belgium, which had been preserved by the decendents of a lace manufacturer.
+I once saw a kerosene lamp in Zele, Belgium, which had been preserved by the decendents of a lace manufacturer (of the type shown in figure 20).
 It had been used in the workroom by the lacemakers.
 A remarkable provenance, but the lamp itself was not particularly unusual.

 Certain candle holders of the ‘pushup’ type are sometimes known as a ‘lacemaker’s’ lamps, with the term most often referring to ones with a focusing hood.
 Typical examples are shown in Figure 18.
 The last example was provided by lace expert Diana Smith who said it was brought to the lace exhibition at the Northampton Museum in 1999 by a woman claiming it was a lacemaker’s candlestick.
 The candle is placed inside the cylinder with the wick through the hole in the top.
 A spring pushes the candle up as it burns.
 Again, no traceable attribution, although it does have an Art Deco look.
 The other examples have the vented reflecting hood.